rpavlyuk/ESPRelayBoard/README.md

 - **Web Interface**: Provides a web-based user interface for configuration, control and monitoring.
 - **Web API**: Simple JSON API is in place should you want to integrate the device into your custom infractucture projects.
 - **OTA (over the air) Firmware Update**: Trigger firmware update via WEB interface from a provided URL.
-- **Remote/Network Logging**: The device supports remote logging using the Syslog protocol (RFC 3164 / RFC 5424) over UDP or TCP
+- **Remote/Network Logging**: The device supports remote logging using the Syslog protocol (RFC 3164 / RFC 5424) over UDP or TCP.
+- **MemGuard**: Automatically reboot device if it runs out of free memory to prevent device stall.

 ## Prerequisites
 To get started, you will need:
 - **Hardware**:
   - ESP32, ESP32-C6 or ESP32-S3 microcontroller (all have been tested) with at least 4Mb flash.
   - Relay.
 E.g., SRD-05VDC-SL-C-based mechanical relay module.
-  - **OR** ESP32-based relay board with 4Mb flash in a single-board composition.
-Most of such board use `ESP32` variant of ESP32.
+  - **OR** ESP32-based relay board with minimum 4Mb flash in a single-board composition.
+Most of such boards use `ESP32` variant of ESP32.
 - **Software**:
-  - ESP-IDF framework (version 5.4 or higher recommended installed and configured).
+  - ESP-IDF framework (version 5.5 or higher recommended installed and configured).
   - Operating system: `Linux` (tested, recommended), `macOS` (tested, recommended), `Windows` (tested)

 ## Tested Relay Boards / Configurations